Julio and Marisol: Production history

-The campaign was initially contracted to Conill, a Latino marketing agency, who determined that a photo-novella would be the best format for the target audience.
-Conill's contract only covered the first episode, with subsequent episodes managed internally by the Health Department using freelance artists for the drawing.
+The first episode was contracted to Conill, a Latino marketing agency.
+Subsequent episodes were managed internally by the Health Department using freelance artists.
 Publication spanned the mayoralties of David Dinkins and Rudy Giuliani, with Margaret Hamburg serving as Commissioner of Health under both administrations and assistant health commissioner Ann Sternberg managing the series.
+Jeffrey Escoffier worked on the project as the Health Department's deputy director of the Office of Gay and Lesbian Health.